samchillcott/sam_react_weather_app/README.md

 # Weather App

 - Web app displaying weather info collected from a 3rd party API.
 Background changes depending on certain weather conditions using conditional styling.
-- Set as a challenge by my mentor and built not using a follow along tutorial.
+- Set as a challenge by my mentor (original spec below) and built not using a follow along tutorial.

 ## Tech Used